Green Star Interior Alaska logo

 Don’t bury me! #FNSBRecycles – please help keep things which can be recycled from being buried in our Landfill.

-Borrow a recycling bin
+Borrow recycling bins

 Eligible companies and events can borrow recycling bins from Green Star of Interior Alaska – for FREE!
 Some terms and conditions apply.